kimjoar/writings/views.md

 [don't](https://twitter.com/#!/jasminebdd/status/182322290464276480).
-Cheekiness aside, the basic problem is that you need the DOM present to enable searching for selectors, and to have the DOM present you (often) need to set up the entire application (which, obviously slows down tests considerably).
+Cheekiness aside, the basic problem is that you need the DOM present to enable searching for selectors, and to have the DOM present you (often) need to set up the entire application — which, obviously slows down tests considerably.

 Secondly, who is allowed to change what?
 Can all functions change whatever part of the DOM they want?
 This wreaks havoc for your tests and